Generative Modeling: A Review: Ebola Outbreak

 For illustration, we use the multi-output agent-based epidemic model problem documented in \cite{fadikar2018calibrating}.
 We predict the $56$-week, simulated outputs for three holdout scenarios.

 After the 2014-2015 West Africa Ebola outbreak, the Research and Policy for Infectious Disease Dynamics (RAPIDD) program at the National Institutes of Health (NIH) convened a workshop to compile and explore the various forecasting approaches used to help manage the outbreak.
 At its conclusion, a disease forecasting challenge was launched to provide 4 synthetic population datasets and scenarios as a baseline for cross-assessment.
 A stochastic, agent-based model~\citep{ajelli2018rapidd} first generated each population using varying degrees of data accuracy, availability, and intervention measures; individuals were then assigned activities based on demographic and survey data to model realistic disease propagation.
-Transmission by an infected individual is determined probabilistically based on the duration of contact with a susceptible individual and $d=5$ static inputs $\Theta = {\theta_1,cdots,\theta_5}$ to the model.
+Transmission by an infected individual is determined probabilistically based on the duration of contact with a susceptible individual and $d=5$ static inputs $\Theta = {\theta_1,\cdots,\theta_5}$ to the model.

 A single run outputs a cumulative count of infected individuals over a $56$-week period.
 For more details on the model and challenge, see \cite{viboud2018rapidd}.
 To maintain comparison, we use the same data set from \cite{fadikar2018calibrating}, which consists of a collection of $m=100$ scenarios generated through a space-filling, symmetric Latin hypercube design.
 For each scenario, $100$ replicates were run for a total of $N=10,000$ simulated epidemic trajectories.
 A single run for each parameter set produced a $56$-dimensional output, capturing the cumulative weekly number of infected individuals.
-The log results for every setting combination is captured in Figure \ref{fig:all_samples}.
+The log results for every setting combination is depicted in Figure \ref{fig:all_samples}.

 Notably, different parameter settings produced strongly divergent behaviors in their replicates.
 Some followed a mean trajectory while others produced strong bimodal behavior, significant heteroskedasticity, or simply remained flat-lined. \cite{fadikar2018calibrating} reasons that only a subset of replicates within each parameter settings may produce similar initial behaviors and that adding an additional variable $\alpha$ to index these replicates would produce more accurate predictions.
 Modifying the Quantile Kriging approach, the $100$ replicates of each parameter setting are replaced with $n_\alpha = 5$ quantile-based trajectories.
 The quantiles are then indexed within each parameter set by the addition of a sixth latent variable $\alpha\in [0,1]$: